mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 ## The Client

-The server is defined in [kvstorec.ss](../../src/tutorial/kvstore/kvstorec.ss).
+The client is defined in [kvstorec.ss](../../src/tutorial/kvstore/kvstorec.ss).

 ### The main function